EB Games Expo

-EB Games Expo, commonly known as EB Expo or EBX, was a video game trade fair / convention held annually from 2011 to 2018 in Australia.
+EB Games Expo, commonly known as EB Expo or EBX, was a video game trade fair and convention held annually from 2011 to 2018 in Australia.
 It was organised by EB Games Australia.
 It was used by many video game developers to show off their upcoming games and game-related hardware.
-Unlike E3, EB Expo allowed members of the general public to attend.
+Unlike E3, it allowed members of the general public to attend.
 The most recent show was held in 2018 as part of the Penny Arcade Expo.

-EB Games Expo 2011
+2011

 EB Games Expo 2011 was held at the Gold Coast Convention and Exhibition Centre from 15 to 16 October; it was the first time the event was open to the public.
 The expo was attended by 14,278 people and 26 exhibitors.

 Exhibitors

-EB Games Expo 2012
+2012

 EB Games Expo 2012 was held at the Sydney Showground from 5–7 October, and was the first time it was held at the venue.
-It was announced during the Friday and Saturday 'Twilight Spectacular' shows that the Expo will be held at the same location in 2013 and 2014, as part of a 3-year contract for the event organiser.
 The expo was attended by 30,745 people and 32 exhibitors.

 Exhibitors

-EB Games Expo 2013
+2013

 EB Games Expo 2013 was held at the Sydney Showground from 4–6 October.
 The expo was attended by over 38,000 people.